paulsonkoly/calc/Readme.md

 tokens are separated with white-spaces.

-### Grammar
+### BNF

-Support unary minus at the grammar level as opposed to lexer level for negative number literals.
-This means that "- 5" is minus five with white-space or 2+-(3+1) works.
 In the following BNF non-terminals are lower case, terminals are upper case or quoted strings.

     program: block "\n" program | block EOF
     block: "{" "\n" statements "\n" "}" | statement